corpora-inc/yijing/corpora-i-ching/PRIVACY.md

 ## Contact

-If you have questions about this privacy policy, please open an issue on our GitHub repository at https://github.com/corpora-inc/yijing/issues or contact us directly at [your contact email].
+If you have questions about this privacy policy, please open an issue on our GitHub repository at https://github.com/corpora-inc/yijing/issues or contact us directly: team@corpora.inc!

 *Last updated: April 10, 2025*